News

 Kossegui shows that things can be done differently.

-Kossegui Ganigi is a farmer from Guinagourou, Benin.
-She has two daughters and is taking care of her sister’s baby, as her sister died in childbirth.
+Kossegui is a farmer from Guinagourou, Benin.
+She has two daughters and is caring for her niece, as her sister died in childbirth.
 Kosseguis’s dream is that all girls in the village can go to school and all women can give birth safely.
-She has found her own way to bring the people in her village into achieving this dream.
+She has found her way to bring the people in her village together to achieve this dream.

 “I am convinced that it is possible if the women of Guinagourou get involved together.
 But nobody wants to believe me.
 They think it’s a strange dream and can’t imagine it,” Kossegui said.

 For a year, Kossegui woke up an hour earlier every day and went door-to-door around her village to try and make her neighbours understand the importance of her vision.
-They remained cynical, however she knew she couldn’t achieve her vision on her own.
+They remained cynical, however, she knew she couldn’t achieve her dream on her own.
 She needed their involvement.

 She came up with a new plan.